arumaldodrla/gig-freelance-income-reset/UX_COPY_TRUST.md

 This document defines the user experience (UX) and communication strategy for the Freelancer Financial Hub.
 Our primary goal is to build a deep sense of trust and confidence, transforming financial anxiety into a feeling of control.

+## 1. Core UX Principle: Radical Simplicity

+Our guiding principle is **Radical Simplicity**.
+The user should never have to think.
+The interface should be so intuitive that it feels like it's reading their mind.
+Every complex calculation, every data sync, every tax rule is handled by our powerful backend, but the user only sees a clean, calm, and simple interface.
+We absorb the complexity so the user doesn't have to.

-## 1. Brand Voice: The Competent, Reassuring Advisor
+## 2. Brand Voice: The Competent, Reassuring Advisor

 Our brand voice is that of a knowledgeable, calm, and empowering financial advisor.
 We are not a cold, sterile spreadsheet; we are a partner in our users' financial success.